SJbrou/stanbrouwer/_posts/2024-12-13-scraping-the-vu-site.md

 write.csv(data, "VU_courses", row.names = FALSE)
 {% endhighlight %}

-Tada! now we can query the courses as intended!
+The script takes some time to run, especially as we don't want to get flagged by overloading the server with requests.
+However, after a while, we have a nice dataframe with all the courses offered by the VU, wich we can query as intended!

+Follow the links to the
+<a href="https://github.com/SJbrou/scraping-vu">GitHub repository</a>, and <a href="https://github.com/SJbrou/scraping-vu/blob/main/scraped_courses.csv">final_results.csv</a>